Markov Chain Monte Carlo#

 autocorr_values.append(autocorr(chain))

-colors = ['teal', 'purple', 'orangered'] # Define colors for each chain
+colors = ['teal', 'purple', 'orangered']

-# Plot autocorrelation for each chain
+# plot autocorrelation for each chain

 plt.figure(figsize=(6, 4))